tardis-sn/stardis/docs/index.rst

-stardis Documentation
+STARDIS Documentation
 -----------------------

-This is the documentation for stardis.
+This is the documentation for STARDIS.

 .. toctree::
    :maxdepth: 2